Skip to Main Content

 You can browse Journal Citation Reports

-• At Swansea we have central money available if you are UKRI funded which you can apply for via our online APC application form.
+• At Swansea we also have a block grant available if you are UKRI funded which you can apply for via our UKRI webpage.

-• Please note that for UKRI funded research where you choose to use the green open access route (deposit of the final accepted manuscript in a repository, usually with an embargo) you must ensure that the licence places no restriction on non-commercial reuse, including non-commercial text-and data-mining.
+• Please note that for all research where you choose to use the green self-archiving route (deposit of the final accepted manuscript in a repository) you must ensure that the licence places no restriction on non-commercial reuse, including non-commercial text-and data-mining.
 The licence should allow for the sharing of adaptations of the material.
-This means a CC-BY-NC licence, or equivalent is acceptable.
-A CC-BY-NC-ND licence is not compliant.
+This means a CC-BY Attribution licence is acceptable.
+A CC-BY-NC-ND licence is not compliant with institution or funder open access policies.

 You can find out about the Swansea University Digital Press on our website.
 If you think this is for you then you can fill out a journal proposal form online and the Digital Humanities team will contact you to discuss the details.